russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 11. Hindu Mysticism by S.N.
 Dasgupta

 This 1927 classic is a systematic introduction to Hindu mysticism as it evolved in India through the ages.
-This book briefly outlines some of the most important types of mysticism, indicating their mutual relations, sometimes genetically and sometimes logically.
-These include early sacrificial, Upanisadic, Yogic, Buddhistic, and Classical as well as Popular Bhakti cult explaining concisely and clearly their main characteristics, basing the interpretations directly on the sources.
+It briefly outlines some of the most important types of mysticism, indicating their mutual relations, sometimes genetically and sometimes logically.
+These include early sacrificial, Upanisadic, Yogic, Buddhistic, Classical, and Popular Bhakti cults.
+The book explains their main characteristics concisely and clearly, basing the interpretations directly on the sources.

-Hindu Mysticism was another book Steve Jobs is said to have read prior to his trip to India with his friend Daniel Kottke.
+Hindu Mysticism is another book Steve Jobs is said to have read before his trip to India with his friend Daniel Kottke

 12. The Collected Poems of Dylan Thomas by Dylan Thomas

-The Collected Poems of Dylan Thomas contains poems that Thomas personally decided best represented his work.
-Born in 1914, Thomas is perhaps Wales’ best-known writer, widely considered to be one of the major poets of the 20th century, and many of his greatest poems, such as ‘Fern Hill’ and ‘Do not go gentle into that good night’ remain among the nation’s favorites.
+The Collected Poems of Dylan Thomas contains poems that Thomas decided best represented his work.
+Born in 1914, Thomas is perhaps Wales' best-known writer.
+He is widely considered to be one of the major poets of the 20th century, and many of his greatest poems, such as 'Fern Hill' and 'Do not go gentle into that good night,' remain among the nation's favorites.

 This poetry collection is said to have inspired Jobs in his early years.